We're only recruiting a small number of project coordinators at the moment so please only apply if you meet all essential criteria specified below.

-Being a project coordinator with MSF is a truly stimulating and rewarding experience.
+Working with us as a project coordinator is a truly stimulating and rewarding experience.

-From conducting exploration missions to managing teams of hundreds of staff, MSF project coordinators plan, manage and develop our field projects ensuring that all the departments work together to provide high quality care, whatever the needs.
+From conducting exploration missions to managing teams of hundreds of staff, Médecins Sans Frontières/Doctors Without Borders (MSF) project coordinators plan, manage and develop our projects ensuring that all the departments work together to provide high quality care, whatever the needs.

 Our project coordinators are always based in the project (unless it is managed at distance due to security), and work together with the country coordination team to manage the project operations, team and security.